SQL Interview Questions

 2. What is a database?

-A Database is defined as a structured form of data that is stored database a computer or data in an organized manner and can be accessed in various ways.
+A Database is defined as a structured form of data storage in a computer or a collection of data in an organized manner and can be accessed in various ways.
 It is also the collection of schemas, tables, queries, views, etc. Databases help us with easily storing, accessing, and manipulating data held on a computer.
 The Database Management System allows a user to interact with the database.

 3. Does SQL support programming language features?